ByteForge24/Finance-Dashboard-System/README.md

 # 💰 Finance Dashboard System

-## 🎯 Enterprise-Grade Financial Management Platform

-A **production-ready, full-stack financial management application** built with modern technologies and best practices.
-Designed for individuals and small businesses to track income, expenses, and financial insights with multiple user roles and sophisticated access controls.
+> A financial management platform to track income, expenses, and analyze spending patterns with role-based access control, supported by secure and structured APIs for managing financial data and insights.

 **Key Highlights:**
 - 🔐 **Hybrid Authentication** — Demo access, user signup, and secure JWT-based login with rate limiting